Why use EndNote or Zotero?

 Zotero & EndNote Workshops

 Want to get started with Zotero or EndNote?
-We will offer several workshops through the Fall and Spring Semesters.
+We will offer several workshops this summer.
 Also, ask me (wiswellj@) about one-to-one and small group consultations.

 Zotero vs. EndNote